Results on cubic bent and weakly regular bent $p$-ary functions leading to a class of cubic ternary non-weakly regular bent functions: -ary Cubic-Like Bent Functions

 \begin{theorem} Take a cubic $p$-ary function $f$ mapping $\fpn$ to $\fp$.
 Then $f$ is bent if and only if $f$ is cubic-like bent. \end{theorem}

-\begin{proof} By Theorem~\ref{th:3like_bent}, cubic-like bent functions are bent.
-Now take a cubic bent function and prove it is cubic-like bent.
-Since the first-order derivatives of any cubic function $f$ are quadratic, and $f$ is bent if and only if $D_cf(x)$ is balanced for any $c\in\fpn^*$, then, by Theorem~\ref{th:deg2_bal}, $f$ is bent if and only if for every nonzero $c$, there exists $d$ such that $D_{c,d}f$ is a nonzero constant function. \end{proof}
+\begin{proof} Note that the first-order derivatives of any cubic function $f$ are quadratic, and $f$ is bent if and only if $D_af(x)$ is balanced for any $a\in\fpn^*$.
+Then, by Theorem~\ref{th:deg2_bal}, $f$ is bent if and only if for every nonzero $a$, there exists $b$ such that $D_{a,b}f$ is a nonzero constant function. \end{proof}